vishwadoshi-19/tech-campus-recruitment-2025/Discussion.md

    Extract the zipped file and place the `logs_2024.log` file inside the `src` directory

+   Note : the `logs_2024.log` file is not pushed to github as its size is large

 2. **Run the Log Extraction Script inside the `src` directory:**
    ```sh
    python extract_logs.py YYYY-MM-DD